mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 1. Change to the Focus tab.

-2. For the Sample Run number use `305761` and for the Vanadium run number enter `307521` (or if you don't have access to the archive use runs `193749` and `236516` for the sample and vanadium runs respectively).
+2. For the Sample Run number use `305761` and for the Vanadium run number enter `307521`.

 3. Tick the Plot Focused Workspace option and click Focus.
 It should produce a plot of a single spectrum for bank 2.